open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Span-to-Metrics pipelines to be built that accurately count sampled spans.

+## Approach used in this document

+### Objective

-The specification in this document is semantic in nature.
-Two `tracestate` fields, known as "r-value" and "p-value", are defined to enable the development of interoperable probability Sampler implementations.
-OpenTelemetry is gathering experience with Samplers based on this specification while the group considers how to add probability sampling support to the default SDK specification.
+This document specifies two `tracestate` fields, known as "r-value" and "p-value" meant to support interoperable Sampler implementations.

-## Definitions used in this document
+Rules are given for creating, validating, interpreting, and mutating these fields in an OpenTelemetry [context](../context/context.md).

+Two Samplers are specified that for optional use by OpenTelemetry tracing SDKs named `ConsistentProbabilitityParent` and `ConsistentProbability`, meant as optional replacements for the built-in `Parent` and `TraceIdRatio` Samplers, respectively.

+### Definitions

-### Sampling
+#### Sampling

 Sampling is a family of techniques for collecting and analyzing only a fraction of a complete data set.
 Individual items that are "sampled"